rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 As soon as I could walk I was on skis.
 Somewhere on a VHS cassette—remember those?—there is footage of me as a toddler shuffling around my childhood home on mini skis.
 Despite growing up in Canada’s frigid prairies, hockey was not in the cards.
 Too _mainstream_, according to my parents.
 My two brothers and I were destined to spend our childhood winters cross-country skiing.

-Through our local nordic ski club, we learned to ski: classic first, then skate a few years later.
+Through our local nordic ski club, we learned to ski: classic technique first, then skate a few years later.
 I still remember my first ski race at age eight or nine, a short lap around the Canmore Nordic Centre: I cried almost the entire time and finished last.
 I guess the nerves were too much for me to handle then.
 (And perhaps still are.
 I never quite understood the purpose of seeing who can make it around the hamster-wheel the quickest.)

 Still, I stuck with nordic-ski racing for many years.
 In solo races, I rarely finished faster than the middle of the pack, though podium finishes were occasionally realized in relays when buoyed up by faster teammates.